Post Elections – May 14th

 1. New officers assume their duties at the July Post Meeting.
 (Res.2.)

 The above is a summary of the process and procedures of Post Elections.
-Refer to Chapel Hill Post No. 6 Constitution and Bylaws, 2003, for additional information.
+Refer to Chapel Hill Post No. 6 Constitution and Bylaws, 2024, for additional information.
 In addition, see “Resources (Res.),” below.

 Preparing for service as a Post Officer.
-Are you thinking about service as a post officer?
+Are you thinking about serving as a post officer?
 Positions are open to every member.
 Your military service and post-service work may make you the ideal candidate.
 During the year there may be an opening in one of the many Post Executive Committee (PEC).
 Replacements are selected by the PEC members and appointed to fill the remaining part of a vacant position.
-Selectees are often found in post committees, and there are many to chose from.
+Selectees are often found on post committees, and there are many to choose from.
 Take a look at what this year’s candidates are doing in the post.
 Committee service and volunteer service will prepare you, create exposure, and maybe an opportunity for District or Department service.
 The American Legion grows its own.

 Resources: